These studentships will be part of Cardiff University's interdisciplinary doctoral training hub in sustainable plastics.

 Please state on your application which supervisor(s) you wish to consider your application and write that you are applying for the Sustainable Plastics PhD.

-Interviews will be held, by zoom, for the week commencing Monday 28th June.
+Interviews will be held, by zoom, in March.

 As part of the interview process you will need to give a 5 minute presentation, including slides, based on your recent research project or experience